brianvarskonst/wordpress-nonce-oop/README.md

 That's the reason I decided to modernize it, to a new major version.

+### Manager or Service

+The main class of this package are named `NonceManager`, the problem for that it is not anymore a manager, you could see this more like a Service for dealing with Nonces, but I want to keep this for a nostalgic reason.

+Also, at that time I was mainly programming with `C#` at the Unity Game Engine, where this kinda like models are more common practice to have logic that manages smaller components in that way.
+But for WordPress nonces that makes no sense, because Nonces are only CSRF-Tokens, which will expire after a certain time - so this needs not to be that big and complex as it was at the initial version.

+Maybe this will change in the future for the next major version in some years.

 ## Requirements
 - PHP 7.4
 - Composer 1 | 2